-Germans are notoriously precise with their speech… after all, this is the language that gave us words like Schwangerschaftverhütungsmittel (Pregnancy Preventing Remedy) and and Dudelsack (A bad that makes a doodleing sound aka.
+Germans are notoriously precise with their speech… after all, this is the language that gave us words like Schwangerschaftverhütungsmittel (Pregnancy Preventing Remedy) and and Dudelsack (A bag that makes a doodleing sound aka.
 Bagpipes)… so it’s incredibly confusing to so many people OUTSIDE Germany that Oktoberfest does not start in October.
-So, when is Oktoberfest in Munich?
-In September.
+So, when is the Oktoberfest in Munich?

 And it starts with the tapping of a keg and a mighty O’Zapft Is!

 The first Oktoberfest fell on October 12, 1810!
 But after that, things started to move around.

 It turns out, dating Oktoberfest is a bit like putting a date on Easter… it slides with the Sundays.
 The official rule is that Oktoberfest begins on a Saturday in September (more on why in a minute), runs at least 16 days, and ends on the first Sunday of October OR October 3rd (German Unity Day), whichever comes first.